-If you do not meet the entry requirements above, for example if you have a degree from a Dutch University of Applied Sciences (HBO) or an equivalent thereof, you might be eligible to eliminate your deficiencies by completing the pre-Master’s programme in Media Studies first.
 The Admissions Board will determine if your academic background is sufficient for admission to the (pre-)Master’s programme.
 Admission to the (pre-)Master’s programme is not guaranteed.

 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully on the page below whether:

 Because of the limited number of places available, prospective students are subject to a selection process.
 We will compare your application to that of other applicants, thereby assessing which candidates fit the student profile best.
 As part of the selection procedure, we ask you to upload a sample of academic work written in English in the application form (see step 4 below).

 During the selection procedure for the Heritage and Memory Studies programme, preference will be given to students who have obtained at least the following grade average for the courses related to the dual master’s programme you are pursuing:

 Students with lower grade averages are welcome to apply, particularly those who obtained a sufficient grade average in the advanced phase of their prior education.
 Please offer an explanation in your motivation form about what may have affected your academic development.

 All students applying for a Master’s programme with a non-Dutch degree must pay a non-refundable application fee of €100.
 The UvA cannot start processing your application until this fee has been paid.
 You can pay the application fee via SIS by credit card (Master or Visacard) or iDEAL.